 If you have already enrolled for future semesters, your classes will be dropped when placed on suspension.

 Yes, you may appeal your suspension if extenuating circumstances exist.
 These circumstances include factors beyond your control (e.g., family emergency, serious illness, death in family, etc.) and must be documented.

 If you wish to enroll, you must file an appeal by the deadline stated in the suspension letter and on the Academic Suspension Appeal Form.
 Otherwise, you must sit out for one term.

 Second suspension students must sit out one calendar year.
 Third suspension students must sit out two calendar years.
-Students will be recommended for expulsion after the third suspension.
+Students will be expelled after the third suspension.

 The Academic Standards Appeals Committee will review each appeal form and render a decision.
-Students are called and emailed with the decision.
+Students are called and emailed to their aims.edu email account with the decision.

-First, you will need to fill out an Academic Suspension Reentry Plan with Pathway Advising, no later than two weeks prior to the first day of classes for the term in which you wish to reenter.
+First, you will need to fill out an Academic Suspension Reentry Plan with a Suspension Advisor, for the term in which you wish to reenter.
 You must also demonstrate academic progress in subsequent terms by achieving a 2.00 term GPA.
 A hold will remain on your academic record as long as the cumulative GPA is below a 2.00.
 You must also meet the conditions set forth by the Academic Standards Appeals Committee.

 You must sit out one term for the first suspension or sit out one calendar year for the second suspension.

-You will need to reapply for admission if you sit out for one calendar year and develop an Academic Suspension Reentry Plan with Pathway Advising, no later than two weeks prior to the first day of classes for the term in which you wish to reenter.
+You will need to reapply for admission if you sit out for one calendar year and develop an Academic Suspension Reentry Plan with a Suspension Advisor, for the term in which you wish to reenter.